ouspg/CompSec-return-templates/Lab5Template/README.md

 ```

-__What values did you use in the attack script?__
+__Insert your attack script here and tell which values you had to change and which modifications you had to make__
 ```

 ```
 ```
 Paste attack script here
 ```
-Can your program solve key ABE3 for corresponding trace?
+__Can your program solve key ABE3 from corresponding trace?
 If not, tell why it does not work.
-How you could fix that?
+How you could fix that?__  (*You do not have to implement your answer, just tell how you would do it.*)

 ```